A magnetic avalanche as the central engine powering a solar flare: Implications for particle acceleration and energy transport

 \section{Implications for particle acceleration and energy transport}

 Reconnection timescales of about 2\,s that we observed here closely match flare magnetic reconnection models designed to explain HXR emission \citep[][]{1998ApJ...505..418F}.
 In the standard solar flare model \citep[][]{1964NASSP..50..451C,1966Natur.211..695S,1974SoPh...34..323H,1976SoPh...50...85K}, including magnetic breakout \citep[][]{1999ApJ...510..485A} and tether-cutting runaway reconnection models \citep[][]{2001ApJ...552..833M}, a current sheet forms below the center of the slowly rising filament, where reconnection and particle acceleration are thought to ensue.
 In this scenario, reconnection outflows with super-magnetosonic speeds emerging from the current sheet may also produce a termination shock that accelerates particles at the apexes of flaring loops \citep[][]{2015Sci...350.1238C}.
-In our event, such a process occurs weakly during the preflare phase.
+In relation to this standard solar flare picture, however, our observations show only weak reconnection events underneath the rising filament during the pre-flare phase.
+Nevertheless, the pre-flare phase activity does support the tether-cutting magnetic reconnection model \citep[][]{2001ApJ...552..833M}.